rapid-community/RapidOS/README.md

 <h1 align="center">RapidOS</h1>
 <p align="center">Turning dreams into reality</p>

-*RapidOS is an open-source project that aims to revolutionize the Windows experience.
-RapidOS it's powerful, streamlined and user-centric system that puts you in control.* ⚡
+*RapidOS is an open-source project that aims to revolutionize the Windows experience - a powerful, streamlined, user-centric system that puts you in control.* ⚡

 ## ❓ Why RapidOS?